rjpbonnal/-bfg-master-2023-course_intro2r/Intro2R.md

 ---

 It is written primarily in C, Fortran, and R itself (partially self-hosting).
 Precompiled executables are provided for various operating systems.

----

-R was started by professors __Ross Ihaka__ and __Robert Gentleman__ as a programming language to teach introductory statistics at the University of Auckland.

----

-The name of the language comes from the shared first letter of the authors, Ross and Robert.

----

-* In Aug 1993 first shared binaries of R on the data archive StatLib and the s-news mailing list
-* In Jun 1995, R free and open-source under the GNU GPL
-* In Apr 1997 Mailing lists for the R project
-* In Dec 1997 R officially became a GNU project
-* In 1997 The R Core Team was formed
-* In Feb 2000 The first official 1.0 version
-* In Apr 2003 the R Foundation as a non-profit org

 # R